LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Group Casting.md

 If a secondary caster does not meet the [[Arcanum]] requirements, she rolls [[Gnosis]] (no [[Arcanum]]) with a –3 penalty, and provides any successes as bonus dice to the leader.\
 Each participant must roll for [[Paradox]] separately; if any one of the casters releases a [[Paradox]] instead of containing it, it affects the entire spell.

-Mages without the [[Arcanum]] used at all, Sleepwalkers, and Proximi may also assist in the casting, but do not roll.
+Mages without the [[Arcanum]] used at all, [[Sleepwalkers]], and Proximi may also assist in the casting, but do not roll.
 Instead, the casters may use their participation in the ritual as an environment [[Yantra]].